issacto/personal-website-chatbot/README.md

 6. Failure to deploy on Heroku
 * Heroku free deployment memory is only 500MB.
-* Machine learning model takes around 130MB, NPM Build (Packages) takes around 200MB, Pip packages takes another 200MB (+other runtime storage).
+* Machine learning model takes around 130MB, NPM Build takes and pip packages take another 200MB (+other runtime storage).
 Therefore, it is impossible to deploy it freely on heroku.